sdntheone/Vehicle-Insurance/README.md

 # Vehicle-Registration
-This repo is about the Vehicle Registraion Project using MLOps
+This repo is about the Vehicle Insurance Project using MLOps